JavierreLab/liCHiC/6.GWAS imputation/README.md

 * **p-Value** The p-value of the variant in the summary statistic tells us whether the variant is or not associated to the particular trait at hand
 * **Minor Allele Frequency** MAF of the variant is frequency at which the less common allele of a variable site is found in a population.
 * **Sample Size** Number of individuals which partook in the study
-* **Type of Study** Was the study a case/control (Rheumatoid Arthitis) or a quantitative study (Platelet Volume)?
+* **Type of Study** Was the study a case/control (e.g., Rheumatoid Arthitis) or a quantitative study (e.g., Platelet Volume)?
 Calculation of variance shrinkage changes depending on study type
 * **Proportion of Cases** Proportion of individuals which were cases.
 If study is quantitative, proportion = 1
 * **Prior Probability**
 * **LD Blocks** Posterior Probability must be calculated taking into account LD assuming that there is only one "causal" variant within a block

+Info on Sample size and proportion of cases may be found at the source of the Summary Statistics.

 Steps 1 and 2 are performed with the same script **2a_compute_pmi_GRCh38.R**:
 ```
 Rscript 2a_compute_pmi_GRCh38.R <Chromosome> <Summary.Statistics> <Gwas.Type> <Sample.Size> <Proportion.Cases> <LD.Regions> <Out.Dir> <Tabix.Bin = /apps/HTSLIB/1.8/INTEL/bin/tabix>
+# Example:
 Rscript 2a_compute_pmi_GRCh38.R 22 /path/to/ChronicLymphocytic_UKBB_20001_1055.bed.bgz CC 361141 0.000656253 /path/to/1cM_LDblocks_GRCh38.bed /path/to/out/dir/ /path/to/tabix/bin
 ```